 Limitations on Time

-The state law states that non-competes should be reasonable in terms of duration and geographic scope.
-While a specific time limit is not defined, court cases in the state have shown repeatedly that two years is the limit on what is considered reasonable.
-However, it’s possible that a state court could judge that a time less than that is more reasonable.
-Generally, agreements that are two years or less have a higher chance of being enforceable.
+The state law states that non-competes should be reasonable regarding duration and geographic scope.
+While a specific time limit is not defined, court cases in the state have repeatedly shown that two years is the limit on what is considered reasonable.

-Non-compete Agreement Alabama Geographic Limitations
+Geographic Limitations

-Alabama does not have defined geographical limitations on non-compete agreements.
-However, the state generally errs on the side of disapproving agreements unless they are reasonable.
 So it is usually better to only set geographic limitations as necessary.
-Excessive geographic limitations covering a large area of land will likely not be enforceable in the state.
+Excessive geographic limitations covering a large land area will likely not be enforceable in the state.

-Download an Alabama Non-Compete Agreement template here:
+Download an Alabama Non-Compete Agreement template in PDF or Word format here: